One of the most common questions I get from people who are starting to realize the need for personal privacy is “Where do I start?”

 9. Use a privacy-preserving mobile operating system

 This section is a bit more drastic than the others, but switching to an operating system that is designed around protecting user privacy gives you a strong foundation for all of the other steps to live on top of and enhances their effect (and often makes them easier!).
+For more on the broad topic of mobile privacy, listen to this episode I did with Matt Odell on Citadel Dispatch on the topic.

 - I’ve long been a huge fan of CalyxOS, have run it for almost a year, and am a financial supporter of the Calyx Institute, the non-profit organization behind CalyxOS.
 CalyxOS is an incredibly powerful tool, one that takes the open-source Android operating system created by Google and strips Google’s tracking and services out of it, and then builds it back up with a focus on user privacy and FOSS app stores (like F-Droid).